Gardens to visit in early springacross the UK, without a car

 • Check opening times.

 • Getting there: Regular trains from Birmingham and Aberystwyth stop at Welshpool Station.
 From the bunting-strung High Street, not far from the station, Park Lane leads to the wrought iron gates of Powis Castle.
-Walk up through the steep landscaped park, with herds of antlered deer, to arrive at the red, gritstone walls.
+Walk up through the steep landscaped park, with herds of deer, to arrive at the red, gritstone walls.

-• Food and drink: Hot lunches in the Courtyard Restaurant and cream teas from the Garden Coffee Shop.
+• Food and Drink: Hot lunches in the Courtyard Restaurant and cream teas from the Garden Coffee Shop.

 • For more adventures in the area, see our car-free guide to Welshpool.